pd-projects/hugo-puredata.info/content/objects/list-prepend.md

 pdcategory: General

 ---
-Use list prepend to prepend a second list (defined via arguments or the right inlet) to the first list via the left inlet.
+Use list prepend to concatenate a second list (defined via arguments or the right inlet) to the first list via the left inlet.

-INLETS

-- 1st:

-  - anything - set messages to be prepended by a second list and output (a bang is a zero element list).

-- 2nd:

-  - anything - set messages to prepend to the first list (a bang is a zero element list and clears it).